Apr

 In STAMPEDE, 150 obese patients with uncontrolled type 2 diabetes — average age 49 years, 66% female, mean HbA1c of 9.2% and average BMI 36.7 (range, 27 – 43) — were randomized to one of 2 bariatric procedures, gastric bypass surgery (n = 50) or sleeve gastrectomy (n = 50), or to intensive medical therapy (n = 50).

-At 3-year follow-up, an HbA1c level of 6.0% or less was achieved in 5% of medical-therapy patients compared with 37.5% of gastric-bypass ( < .001) and 24.5% of sleeve-gastrectomy patients (P = .012), with less use of glucose-lowering medications including insulin among the surgery patients.
+At 3-year follow-up, an HbA1c level of 6.0% or less was achieved in 5% of medical-therapy patients compared with 37.5% of gastric-bypass ( P < .001) and 24.5% of sleeve-gastrectomy patients (P = .012), with less use of glucose-lowering medications including insulin among the surgery patients.

 Dr. Schauer stressed, therefore, that this was not really a trial of surgery vs medication.
 “It’s a misnomer saying it’s surgery vs medical treatment, it’s really surgeryand medications vs medical treatment.”